pnpm/pnpm.io/docs/cli/fetch.md

 ## Usage scenario

-This command is specifically designed to boost building a docker image.
+This command is specifically designed to improve building a docker image.

-You may have read the [official guide] to writing a Dockerfile for a Node.js app, if you didn't read it yet, you may want to read it first.
+You may have read the [official guide] to writing a Dockerfile for a Node.js app, if you haven't read it yet, you may want to read it first.

-From that guide, we learn to write an optimized Dockerfile for projects using pnpm, which shall look like
+From that guide, we learn to write an optimized Dockerfile for projects using pnpm, which looks like

 ```Dockerfile
 FROM node:14